Owen-Dechow/videre.nvim/README.md

     -- Character used to represent empty space space_char = "·",

+    -- Use simple statusline instead of providing
+    --   descriptions of keymaps.
+    simple_statusline = true,

     -- Set the priority of keymaps for the quick
     --   action keymap.